rototor/pdfbox-graphics2d/README.md

 ## Changes

+Version 0.28 (to be released):
+ - Upgrade to PDFBox 2.0.21

 Version 0.27:
  - Internal API breakage to implement getFontMetrics().stringWidth() correctly in the case a PDFont is used to draw the text [#16](https://github.com/rototor/pdfbox-graphics2d/issues/16).